Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 Student £30

-Please use the registration links below to register your attendance at your chosen workshop location.
+Please use the registration links below to register.

 For any queries regarding registration, please contact Esme Carruthers.